joshproehl/ansible-role-wireguard-server/README.md

 Wireguard can be peer to peer, this playbook sets things up as a hub-and-spoke system with the server as the hub.

+Sets up an Unbound DNS resolver on the server and points all clients to that as their DNS.

 Currently designed to run on a Debian10 server, other OS' may not behave properly.
 Requires root access.